IITD-data-systems/ws-2024/lab4/index.md

 `jobbuilder.py`.
 This will be our entry point to writing a workflow.
 The `JobBuilder` provides a set of methods to add operators to the workflow like `extract()`, `process()`, `output()`, etc. These operators are then chained together to form a workflow.
-[Read more](#node-creation) on how nodes are created and added to the workflow.

 Let's first create a `prepareJob()` function that will return a `Job` object.
 Here we will give it the input and output paths and then chain the operators